Roadmap

 Goal: two more modules ship.

 coalition-almanaccrate with committee-driven tick commits.
 Per-memberobserved_atvector captured at commit time.
-Integration test: a correlator confluence aligns events from two citizens to almanac ticks.coalition-chroniclecrate with append-only audit log.
+Integration test: a correlator composite organism aligns events from two members to almanac ticks.coalition-chroniclecrate with append-only audit log.
 Per-member signatures on every entry; optional on-chain anchor path with configurable cadence.
-Integration test: coalition republishes aCoalitionConfigwith a new citizen; Chronicle records the transition and emits an anchor commit at the next cadence boundary.
+Integration test: coalition republishes aCoalitionConfigwith a new member; Chronicle records the transition and emits an anchor commit at the next cadence boundary.

 These land together because they share infrastructure (monotonic committee-signed commits) and because both are strictly additive to v0.3.

-v0.5 — First commissioned confluence + retirement markers
+v0.5 — First commissioned composite organism + retirement markers

-Goal: the first confluence whose state machine depends on cleartext order flow from multiple lattices.
+Goal: the first composite organism whose state machine depends on cleartext order flow from multiple lattices.

 Minimum content: